 The first part of the tour is descending 350 steps to an underground depth of 135 metres.
 Gradually you will wander deeper in to the mine though it’s many corridors and a further 450 steps.

-The tour itself is approximately 3 km and takes you through about 20 chambers all beautify carved out of the rock salt.
+The tour itself is approximately 3 km.
+All together there are around 20 chambers all beautify carved out of the rock salt.

-For me some of the most impressive sights were the timber structures used to maintain the site and keep it structurally safe!
+For me, the most impressive sights were the timber structures used to maintain the site and keep it structurally safe!